EU-MERCOSUR TRADE AGREEMENT

 At a time of increasing geopolitical uncertainty, the EU-Mercosur Trade Agreement represents a golden opportunity to bolster Europe’s competitiveness.
 Given that Mercosur is already the EU’s second-largest trading partner in goods, enhancing this relationship would be a game-changer for the EU’s competitiveness and resilience.
 Now is the time to get it over the line.

-After 25 years of negotiations, on 6 December 2024, the European Union and Mercosur (Argentina, Brazil, Paraguay, and Uruguay) countries reached a political agreement for a ground-breaking partnership agreement.
+After 25 years of negotiations, on 6 December 2024, the European Union and Mercosur (Argentina, Brazil, Paraguay, and Uruguay) countries reached a political agreement for a ground-breaking agreement.
 The proposed agreement includes a political and cooperation pillar and a trade pillar.

 Key advantages